10 Facts About Cosmetic Dentistry

 A Good Lab Technician is a Valuable Asset

 The dentist might decide on the treatment plan, but it’s the lab technician who’ll actually fabricate the porcelain veneers or crowns that will be gracing your new smile.
 Great dentists are proud of their lab technicians and the materials they use.
-If you decide to have a cosmetic make-over done by the Dentist be sure to review a lab fabricated wax-up of your new smile with the Dentist before proceeding with the finished porcelain units as its easy to change the shape and or length of the teeth in wax but not so once the new crowns or veneers have been bonded permanently to place.
+If you decide to have a cosmetic makeover done by the Dentist, be sure to review a lab-fabricated wax-up of your new smile with the Dentist before proceeding with the finished porcelain units, as it’s easy to change the shape and/or length of the teeth in wax but not so once the new crowns or veneers have been bonded permanently in place.

 Back to Blog